 Ten years later, in 2012, Jouvet and Bueler~\cite{JouvBuel2012} studied the steady (i.e., time-independent) version of the problem considered in~\cite{Diaz2002} where, this time, two spatial directions and a more general lithosphere topography were taken into account.

 It appears that the ice thickness evolution as a time-dependent obstacle problem over a two-dimensional spatial domain has not been addressed in the literature yet.
-The purpose of this article is exactly to address this problem.
+The purpose of this article is exactly to address this problem under suitable assumptions.

-This paper is divided into four sections (including this one).
-In section~\ref{Sec:1} we present the main notations we shall be using throughout the manuscript, and we formally derive the governing equations for our model.
+This article is divided into four Sections (including this one).
+In Section~\ref{Sec:1} we present the main notations we shall be using throughout the manuscript, and we formally derive the governing equations for our model.

-In section~\ref{Sec:2} we formulate the ``penalized'' version corresponding to the obstacle problem introduced in section~\ref{Sec:1}, and we establish the existence of solutions to this model by resorting to a series of new preparatory results as well as the Dubinskii's compactness theorem.
+In Section~\ref{Sec:2} we formulate the ``penalized'' version corresponding to the obstacle problem introduced in Section~\ref{Sec:1}, and we establish the existence of solutions to this model by resorting to a series of new preparatory results as well as the Dubinskii's compactness theorem.

-Finally, in section~\ref{Sec:3}, we pass to the limit in the penalty parameter and we recover the actual model corresponding to the model we formally derived in section~\ref{Sec:1}.
+Finally, in Section~\ref{Sec:3}, we pass to the limit in the penalty parameter and we recover the actual model corresponding to the model we formally derived in Section~\ref{Sec:1}.
 This model, for which we also define the rigorous concept of solution, will take the form of a set of variational inequalities.
 The presence of the constraint, which adds a further nonlinearity to the two already considered (the first nonlinearity appears in the evolutionary term, while the second nonlinearity is the $p$-Laplacian), requires new strategies to be adopted in the limit passage in order to overcome the arising mathematical difficulties.
-In particular, we will see that vector-valued measure will play a critical role in the analysis.
+In particular, we will see that vector-valued measures will play a critical role in the analysis.